Joseph C. Ritchie

+Mayor, a role in which he served for 10 years.

 Ritchie's decade as mayor saw significant growth in the city.
 Major improvements to the infrastructure of the city were carried out during his terms.
 Ritchie himself considered the lowering of tax rates, a cause with which he was particularly involved in, to be key to growth in the city during this time.
-In 2017 Ritchie signed a "sister city" agreement with the city of Neyagawa, Osaka, Japan.
+In 1982 Ritchie signed a "sister city" agreement with the city of Neyagawa, Osaka, Japan.